Tamsin Kelly is a British Wheel of Yoga Teacher.

 Belinda discovered yoga more than ten years ago and is now training with the British Wheel of Yoga.
 She has practised Hatha, Iyengar, Ashtanga and Vinyasa flow yoga and her classes are designed to give a thorough grounding in the basics of yoga for beginners or anyone wanting to revisit the basic elements.
 Belinda believes the combination of breath and movement in yoga releases tension, increases mobility and improves mental clarity helping everyone to manage the many demands placed on them by everyday life.

 Her classes focus on strengthening deep postural muscles for greater fitness and stamina, encouraging students to work towards greater flexibility, walk taller, enjoy a flatter tummy and keep joint or spinal problems under control.
 Classes aimed at beginners, improvers and intermediate classes cater for all abilities and are also suitable if recovering from injury.
-Anneli is a member of the Body Control Pilates Association and has a BSC in Physiotherapy..
+Martha trained as a Level 3 Matwork Pilates teacher with Body Control Pilates in 2017.

 Gail Loudon is a Mindfulness teacher